TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 OPTIONS MENU

   - Debug: Generates program debug messages in Help>Console Window.
 DO NOT LEAVE THIS PERMANENTLY ON
+  - Show Print Icon: Enables/shows the print icon on the Home / Summary screen widget..
+Will print the current view
+                     NOTE: Even when icon now visible, clicking the white-space before the title will activate print...
   - Backup Config: Creates a backup of your current config file (then opens a window showing location of backup)
   - Restore Config: Allows you to restore (or import) config file from previous back up
   - You can disable the Widget's Display Name Title.
 This prevents the title appearing on the Summary Page widget